 *Please take into account the currency exchange rate when planning your budget.

-Champlain Abroad personal costs vary and are tied to the local cost of living and current exchange rates.
+Champlain Abroad student personal costs vary and are tied to the local cost of living and current exchange rates in Montréal.
 As with any type of travel, prices are approximate.
 You must consider your financial status and needs carefully when selecting a Champlain Abroad program.
-The financial aid process can vary slightly for Champlain College and Non-Champlain College students.
+The financial aid process can vary slightly for Champlain College and non-Champlain College students.

-Once you are accepted to the Champlain Abroad program, you will qualify for an adjustment to your financial aid package that will meet your semester abroad costs.
+Once you are accepted to the Champlain Abroad Montréal program, you will qualify for an adjustment to your financial aid package that will meet your semester abroad costs.
 The adjustment will reflect the cost of participating in the Montréal program and excludes work-study, which cannot be transferred to either international program.
-You will receive an acceptance package from Champlain's Study Abroad coordinator.
-The package will contain several forms that need to be completed and returned, including an Estimate of Expenses for financial aid.
+You will receive an acceptance package from Champlain's Study Abroad coordinator, which will contain several forms that need to be completed and returned, including an Estimate of Expenses for financial aid.
 Upon receipt of this package, please schedule a meeting with the Financial Aid Office to discuss your Champlain Abroad aid package.

 Deadlines for completing your Estimate of Expenses form are April 1 for the fall semester and December 1 for the spring semester.

-Non-Champlain students accepted to the Champlain Abroad Program in Montréal seeking student loans and federal or state grants while studying abroad with Champlain Abroad must visit the study abroad and financial aid offices at their home institution and ask to have a consortium agreement established with the Champlain College Office of Financial Aid.
-This allows the home institution to process federal aid and transfer it to Champlain College for a semester or year abroad.
+Non-Champlain students accepted to the Champlain Abroad Program in Montréal, who are seeking student loans and federal or state grants while studying abroad with this program, must visit the study abroad and financial aid offices at your home institution to ask to have a consortium agreement established with the Champlain College Office of Financial Aid.
+This allows your home institution to process federal aid and transfer it to Champlain College for a semester or year abroad.
 Your home institution's financial aid office should contact the Champlain College Office of Financial Aid to process the request.
-Please allow two-four weeks for processing./p>
+Please allow two to four weeks for processing.

 Once you are accepted to the Montréal Program, you will receive an acceptance package from our Assistant Director of Study Abroad with several forms to complete including an estimate of expenses for your home financial aid office.